-Initially, to streamline the process for advertisers, Google created Universal App Campaigns (UAC); allowing these advertisers to promote their apps across different platforms while using one system.
-When creating ads in UAC, it is inherent that the advertiser uploads their creative assets—because Google’s system utilizes the creative assets from the Google Play Store to design ads that are formatted for different specifications.
+Initially, to streamline the process for advertisers, Google created Google App Campaigns; allowing these advertisers to promote their apps across different platforms while using one system.
+When creating ads in Google App Campaign, it is inherent that the advertiser uploads their creative assets—because Google’s system utilizes the creative assets from the Google Play Store to design ads that are formatted for different specifications.

-Wondering how to make the most out of UAC’s capabilities and features to optimize campaigns?
+Wondering how to make the most out of Google App Campaign capabilities and features to optimize campaigns?
 Here are some tips and tricks:

 1. Increase Bid to Budget Ratios